juliamitchelmore/react-chess/README.md

 A mini application featuring a draggable knight by [Julia Mitchelmore](http://juliamitchelmore.com)

 ## Installation
-Download the source code as a zip file (it's pretty huge... you'll have to wait a while), then run
+Clone the project, then run

-    npm install
+    yarn install

 Once the dependencies have been installed, run

-    npm start
+    yarn start

 to start the webpack dev server & view the application.